avigad/mathematics_in_lean_source/source/logic.rst

 unless we get rid of the lambda explicitly, because otherwise it cannot find the patterns ``f x`` and ``g x`` in the expression.
+Contrary to some other tactics, ``rw`` operates on the syntactic level, it won't unfold definitions or apply reductions for you (it has a variant called ``erw`` that tries a little harder in this direction, but not much harder).

 You can find implicit universal quantifiers all over the place, once you know how to spot them.